 This recipe was first published in April 2021, but updated with new photos + an improved recipe in March 2023.

 We have several options for meatless fajitas, but if pure vegetable fajitas have you feeling underwhelmed, and you just want to see some protein on the plate, I can confirm that adding black beans to your fajitas is a valid choice.
 In this recipe, you get the combo of charred vegetables and filling black beans sitting together in a sticky, smoky sweet chili fusion fajita sauce.

 We’ve strayed quite far from authentic fajita vibes here but it is super tasty, easy, and can be made with supermarket staples.
-And it’s versatile.
+And versatile!
 It can be a taco filling or a quesadilla filling if you prefer.
-I quite liked piling it into those Old El Paso taco boats.

-Like a couple of my other fajita recipes (halloumi fajitas + chickpea fajitas if you’re interested), these are roasted in the oven.
-You get your fajita vegetables all charred and fajiata-like before adding the black beans in just to warm them up.
+Like a couple of my other fajita recipes, these are roasted in the oven.
+You get your fajita vegetables all charred and fajita-like before adding the black beans in just to warm them up.